lucadistefano98/ACL/README.md

-# ACL Scaffold - Analysis and Modeling
+# Anterior Cruciate Ligmanent (ACL) Scaffold - Analysis and Modeling

 ## Description
 This project provides a complete pipeline for statistical analysis, predictive modeling, and ranking of ACL scaffolds, starting from experimental data in Excel format.